Al Oerter: Later life, death and Art of the Olympians

 Oerter had struggled with high blood pressure his entire life, and in the 2000s, he became terminally ill with cardiovascular disease.
-On March 13, 2003, Oerter experienced a period of being clinically dead; a change of blood pressure medications caused a fluid build-up (Pericardial effusion) around his heart.
+On March 13, 2003, Oerter experienced a period of being clinically dead; a change of blood pressure medications caused pericardial effusion, a fluid build-up, around his heart.

 Oerter was inducted into the Suffolk Sports Hall of Fame on Long Island in the Track & Field Category with the Class of 1990.
 In 2005, Oerter was inducted into the Nassau County Sports Hall of Fame.

 As a child, Oerter had frequently traveled to his grandparents' home in Manhattan and admired their art collection.
 As a retired athlete, Oerter became an abstract painter.
 Oerter enjoyed the freedom of abstract art, and thus decided against formal schooling for his art, as he thought it might stifle his creativity.
 Part of Oerter's work was his "Impact" series of paintings.
 For these works, Oerter would lay a puddle of a paint on a tarp, and fling a discus into it to create splashing lines on a canvas positioned in front of the tarp.
 If the discus landed painted-face up, Oerter would sign it and give it to whoever purchased the painting.